 - Click in the name box at the top right Inspector where it says Cube to select the text.

 Place a first person character controller into the scene

 - Click Assets Menu / Import Package / Characters or download the FPS Controller Package from here and double click it.

 - Click OK to import the package.

-- Click in the Project panel / Assets / Characters / FirstPersonCharacter / Prefabs.
+- Click in the Project panel / Assets / Standard Assets / Characters / FirstPersonCharacter / Prefabs.

 - Drag the FPSController blue cube into the Scene view or Hierarchy.